Helios113/ML_NEGF/README.md

 Integral of the charge over are divided by unit area;
 In the case above the field has a value of 1 same as with the original, but the area we are looking at is larger, (1 x 4/3), so the integral is 1x1x4/3 = 4/3.
 This is then divided by unit area 1 = 4/3.
 Ok this is cool.

+Convergence is a bit of an issue.
+We train the models, however, the accuracy for small numbers is bad.
+In essence, we have a portion of the dataset in the range 1e5 and another in the range 1e-5, so the model trains well on the large data and poorly on the small data because the loss is much smaller.

+Potential solution: Custom loss function.
+Something like relative loss.
+(Tar/Pred)